North Atlantic Right Whale

 Potential and Emerging Threats

-As human activities and environments change, right whales may face additional potential and emerging threats—including impacts from climate change, new and expanded ocean uses, and ocean noise.
+As human activities and environments change, right whales may face additional potential and emerging threats.
+Potential threats include impacts from new and expanded ocean uses and ocean noise.
+Climate change presents an ongoing and emerging threat.
 Assessing and mitigating threats associated with climate change, development of offshore wind, expansion of aquaculture, and increased ocean noise are necessary to mitigate extinction risk.

 - Developing the Climate Science Strategy, including the Northeast Regional Action Plan highlighting North Atlantic right whales, and recently publishing a 5-year progress report